Exclusive: Iran importing missile-grade ore from Germany, France

 NEW PRESIDENT

-Earlier this year, Switzerland-based commodities giant Glencore Xstrata said it had done nothing wrong when they engaged in alumina-for-aluminium swap deals with Iran.
+Earlier this year, Switzerland-based commodities giant Glencore Xstrata said it had done nothing wrong when they engaged in alumina-for-aluminum swap deals with Iran.
 Another Swiss group Trafigura was involved in similar deals.

 One industry source said at present alumina made in Europe was reaching Iran via middlemen operating from the Middle East Gulf who transport the cargoes on barges from the United Arab Emirates.
 Alumina can be shipped in general cargo vessels.